switowski/portfolio/src/posts/2022/upgrade-your-python-version/index.md

 title: Upgrade Your Python Version
 description: Can we speed up our code examples by simply upgrading the Python version?
 And if yes, by how much?
 tags: ['Python', 'Writing Faster Python']
-date: 2030-01-03
+date: 2030-11-14
 ---

 Here is an idea for a completely free[^1] speed improvement for your code - upgrade your Python version!

 I started this series of articles using Python 3.8, but today we already have version 3.11.
 Python 3.11 is the first version of Python that brings pretty significant speed improvements thanks to the [Faster CPython project](https://github.com/faster-cpython/ideas).
-If you never heard about it, it's something that started as Mark Shannon's idea to improve the overall performance of CPython and now a dedicated team of developers (including Guido van Rossum) is working to bring some hefty speed improvements over the next few releases.
+If you have never heard about it, it started as Mark Shannon's idea to improve the overall performance of CPython, and now a dedicated team of developers (including Guido van Rossum) is working to bring some hefty speed improvements over the next few releases.

 So I decided to benchmark some Python scripts to see how much faster they can get by simply updating the Python versions.
-I will check out some of the examples that I described in this "Writing Faster Python" series, but also some random, computationally intensive programs.
+I will check out some of the examples I described in this "Writing Faster Python" series, but also some random, computationally intensive programs.

 ## Setup